jsdclxvi/Reforestation/README.md

-## Toasters were the first form of pop-up notifications.
+## What did the Zen Buddist say to the hotdog vendor?
+Make me one with everything.